Yongliang-Shi/Exploring-Drivers-of-the-Error-in-Zestimate/README.md

 # Exploring the Drivers of the Error in the Zestimate

-## Description
+## Introduction

-For this project you will continue working with the zillow dataset.
-Continue to use the 2017 properties and predictions data for single unit / single family homes.<br>
+- For this project you will continue working with the zillow dataset.
+Continue to use the 2017 properties and predictions data for single unit / single family homes.
-In addition to continuing work on your previous project, you should incorporate clustering methodologies on this project.<br>
+- In addition to continuing work on your previous project, you should incorporate clustering methodologies on this project.
-Your audience for this project is a data science team.
+- Your audience for this project is a data science team.
 The presentation will consist of a notebook demo of the discoveries you made and work you have done related to uncovering what the drivers of the error in the zestimate is.

-## Project Organization
+## Goals
+To uncover what the drivers of the error in the zestimate by three stages
+    - Stage 1: Explore the Target Variable: Logerror
+    - Stage 2: Clustering Logerror
+    - Stage 3: Modeling and Evalution

+## Documents in the Repo
 - Jupyter notebooks:
+    - explore_zillow.ipynb:
-    - explore_zillow.ipynb: explore the interactions between independent variables and the target varibales using visualization and statistical testing.
+        - Explore the interactions between independent variables and the target varibales using visualization and statistical testing.
     - cluster_zillow.ipynb:
         - Clustering is used to explore the data and 4 combination of features have been tried.
         - A conclusion is drawn on whether or not the clusters are helpful/useful.
+    - model_zillow.ipynb:
-    - model_zillow.ipynb: 6 different models are created and their performance is compared.
+        - Six different models are created and their performance is compared.
+    - clustering_project_zillow_walkthrough.ipynb
-    - clustering_project_zillow_walkthrough.ipynb: present the most important discoveries that have been made related to the project goals
+        - Present the most important discoveries that have been made related to the project goals.

-## Goals
-- To uncover what the drivers of the error in the zestimate.
-    - Step 1: Explore the Target Variable: Logerror
-    - Step 2: Clustering Logerror
-    - Step 3: Modeling and Evalution

-## Specification
-- You are expected to deliver a github repository with the following contents:
-- A clearly named final notebook.
-This notebook will be what you present and should contain plenty of markdown documentation and cleaned up code.
-- A README that explains what the project is, how to reproduce your work, and your notes from project planning.
-- A Python module or modules that automate the data acquisition and preparation process.
-These modules should be imported and used in your final notebook.
+- src:
+    - acquire.py:
+        - functions to collect the zillow dataset from the codeup cloud database with approariate query.
+    - summarize.py:
+        - functions used to summarize the zillow dataset.
+    - prepare.py:
+        - functions used to address duplicates, missing values and outliers in the zillow dataset.
+        - functions used to encode, split and scale the zillow dataset.
+    - wrangle_zillow.py:
+        - functions to produce train, validate and test dataset ready for either exploration or modeling.
+    - features.py:
+        - functions to return top k selected features based on SelectKBest and RFE classes.
+    - model.py:
+        - functions to group a dataset into k clusters based on K-Means
+        - functions to plot residual plots.

 ## Data Dictionary